bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 #### Press OK

-In the previous, successful `/tag` request, the server's response contained an invitation to authenticate at a user level.
+In the previous, successful `/tag` request, the server's response contained an invitation to upgrade to user mode.
 The presence of this header indicates to the client that the server supports the pairing a client with a user account.
 At this stage the client can present to the user the option to register with the server, or to accept the information